nedvelkov/DarkBattle/README.md

 App development state:

-Admin controller:
+Controller conception:
+* Area
-* Add Creature creation and review pages
+* Creature
+* Item
+* Class
+* Merchant
+* Consumbles
+Progress :
-* Add Area creation,review and edit pages
+* Area controller with edit, create and index view
+* Creature controller with edit, create and index view
+* Item controller with edit, create and index view

 Implamented services and automaping.
 Project is split in different libraries.

 ### TODO:

-1. Add creature edit page
-2. Add create,edit and view pages for items
-3. Add create,edit and view pages for consumbles
+1. Add create,edit and view pages for consumbles
-4. Add create,edit and view pages for classes
+2. Add create,edit and view pages for classes
-5. Add create,edit and view pages for merchants
+3. Add create,edit and view pages for merchants
+4. Add view and servicec for add creatures to area, item to creatures, items to merchanet and so on.
-6. Create PlayerView controllers
+5. Create PlayerView controllers
-7. Change css to player view
+6. Change css to player view
 7. Create new _Layout file
 8. Create partial view files for player
 9. _Optional add forum_